 What’s that about?!

-Actually, it turns out that what I experienced has a name — it’s called postnatal (or postpartum) insomnia.
+Actually, it turns out that what I experienced has a name.
+It’s called postnatal (or postpartum) insomnia.
 It often affects moms much more than dads, and it’s quite common.
-About 6 weeks ago, we brought up the issue of postnatal insomnia on our Facebook page, and a lot of moms chimed in to let us know this is something they struggle with.
+We brought up the issue of postnatal insomnia on our Facebook page, and a lot of moms chimed in to let us know this is something they struggle with.

 What Is Postnatal Insomnia?